es098712/Columbia-President-Emails/README.md

 - Matplotlib was used to plot topic distributions and readability metrics.
 - Side-by-side bar graphs and statistical comparisons were used to highlight rhetorical trends and complexity in presidential communications.

 ## License

-This project is for academic and journalistic use.
-Please cite the repository if using the data or analysis for publication.
+📄 This project is licensed under [CC BY-NC-ND 4.0](LICENSE).
+Feel free to cite, analyze, or use the material for academic and journalistic purposes.
+Modifications or commercial use are not permitted.